 - Restrict temperature rise to 2 degrees by halving global emissions by 2030, thus mitigating climate breakdown–aided by a mixture of (a) public investment in rich states to grow their economies, level absurdly high inequalities, expand public services, and invest in green energy and (b) international agreements for rich countries to sanction each other for non-compliance and for rich countries to pay poor countries to decarbonise and develop their economies, through the UN’s Green Climate Fund.
 This would lead to general political movement leftward and an end to the vicious cycle of centre-ground and increasingly hard-right governments, while also saving the planet from climate breakdown.

 We can, in other words, either combine or collapse.
-We can combine by giving international organisations like the Green Climate Fund coercive power agreed upon by a majority of the member states.
+We can combine by giving international organisations like the Green Climate Fund coercive power agreed upon by a majority of the member states—perhaps subjecting such organisations to an elected, global democratic assembly.
 Or we can collapse by letting centre-ground governments, alternating with hard-right governments, do next to nothing on climate change due to the delegitimating effects of the financial crisis and inaction since then on addressing deregulation and privatisation.
 We need an alternative–domestically and internationally.
 And sooner rather than later.
 Luckily, some people are already on board.

 Bernie Sanders is unique among the US 2020 Democratic nominees in his commitment to give the Green Climate Fund $200bn, and the Labour Party in the UK wants go give a certain (unspecified) amount.
-Bernie Sanders and Jeremy Corbyn are also keen on massive public investment–which, as we’ve seen, is the only way of legitimating a big change in public policy.
-They also reject austerity–while the Lib Dems and Tories did it, the Lib Dems want to continue it, the Tories probably will continue it, and Bernie’s opponents (from Elizabeth Warren to Joe Biden) don’t even want public health insurance because of how much they worry it would weigh on federal debt (even though we live in a dollar-based global economy, the Federal Reserve is based in the US, and interest rates are so low that even limited austerity is no longer feasible).
-Thankfully, the German SPD has new leadership which rejects the ‘zero rule’ of austerity fiscal policy, which bodes well for EU-wide shifts in policy.
+Bernie Sanders and Jeremy Corbyn are also keen on massive public investment–which, as we’ve seen, is the best way of legitimating a big change in public policy.
+They also reject austerity–while the Lib Dems and Tories did it, the Lib Dems want to continue it, the Tories probably will continue it, and Bernie’s opponents (from Elizabeth Warren to Joe Biden) don’t even want public health insurance because of how much they worry it would weigh on federal debt, induce capital flight, or cause inflation.
+However, this forgets three facts about the US political economy: (1) the US owns its own currency which the Fed could freely print to keep a lid on government borrowing; (2) the US economy is sufficiently big to prevent capital flight; and (3) Bernie’s progressive tax plans could be leveraged to control inflation in times of big spending.
+Therefore, government-debt default and capital flight can’t realistically happen in the US, and inflation can be controlled by progressive and adjustable taxation.

 If we want to fight climate change, it’s clear the kinds of parties and politicians we need to govern core capitalist states.
 We can combine, or collapse.
-Nobody wants collapse–except oligarchs who want short-term benefits from privatisation and deregulation, and the Russian and US defence ministries, which have probably already figured that Russia and the US can move to Canada and Siberia when climate breakdown deepens, even as the rest of the world spirals into Mad Max-style chaos.
-So, it’s time for states to combine their powers in both an international organisation wielding coercive power (mostly based on rewarding poor states for decarbonising) and a coherent green sanctions regime, in order to properly fight climate breakdown.
-We can’t have a world state–yet.
-But we can have a Green Climate Fund–and a sanctions regime–to compel poor and rich states alike to act.
+No reasonable person wants collapse.
+So, it’s time for states to combine their powers in both an accountable international organisation wielding coercive power (mostly based on rewarding poor states for decarbonising) and a coherent green sanctions regime, subject to a global democratic assembly, in order to properly fight climate breakdown.
+We can’t have a constitutional world state.
+But we can have a Green Climate Fund–and a sanctions regime subject to a global democratic assembly–to compel poor and rich states alike to act.

 Let’s start now.